00sapo/00sapo.github.io/src/content/publications.md

 +++

 The following are some notable publications that may you are interested in.
-If you are looking for the full list of my publications, see [here](/publications-full).
+You may are interested in [the full list of publications](/publications-full).

 ![Screenshot of the Listening Test](/img/listening_test_screenshot.png)
 ### A perceptual measure for evaluating the resynthesis of automatic music transcriptions